cloudfour/guides/css/README.md

 This structure was adapted from [Sass Guidelines: The 7-1 Pattern], and represents the organization of different types of style sheets, and also the sequential order in which they should be applied.

-The exact naming of folders and files (extensions included) will vary depending on what processing tools are being used, but unless specific project requirements dictate otherwise, the directory structure should look something like this:

 <pre>
 ├── base
 │   ├── normalize.css